I am riding with children. What are my options?

 The following individuals are permitted to ride free on all RTA bus, rail and BRT service:

-- Full-time Municipal Police Officers and firefighters, Cuyahoga County Sheriff's Department and State Highway Patrol Troopers in official uniform.
+- Only duly appointed, regular, full-time Municipal or State Highway Patrol Officers, when in uniform, are permitted to ride free.
 Those not in uniform are not entitled to free-ride privileges and must pay the appropriate fare.
+Firefighters, EMS, and other public employees must pay the appropriate fare.

 - All persons on active duty with the USA Armed Forces while in uniform.